Ride Week Tasmania

 This is your more traditional ride week, open to anyone and includes a mix of exploration and skills lessons to improve your riding.
 Many of our women participants have asked for a trip they can share with their male partners or even a trip their partner can go on alone or with a buddy and not miss all the fun.

 Similar to our other trips, we split into groups with guides and coaches so you can ride at a level that is comfortable for you.
-You have the option to ride iconic wilderness trails such as Blue Tier, Atlas, and Bay of Fires.
+Or head out on your own it is up to you!
+We aim to include iconic wilderness trails such as Blue Tier, Atlas, and Bay of Fires.

 This is a once-per-year trip.
 Looking for a women’s specific retreat?
 Head back to Our Trips page to see what else is on offer.